A 360-Degree Customer View: Personalizing the Consumer Journey

 360-Degree Customer View Model

 In order to achieve a 360-degree view, retailers need to collect and store the data associated with purchase preferences, shopping patterns, and categories that customers are interested in.
-Our experience in the retail industry has allowed us to develop a proven methodology that can progress any 360-degree customer view initiative.
+Our experience helping retail organizations has allowed us to develop a proven methodology that can progress any 360-degree customer view initiative.
 Here are the key areas of interest.

 By unifying the various data sources (web, social media, loyalty programs, etc.) with centralized data storage, siloed data can be eliminated and the organization can begin harnessing the power of a single source of truth.